moshuixin/NovelStreamRegressionShinyApp/README.md

 ```
 git clone https://github.com/moshuixin/NovelStreamRegressionShinyApp.git
 ```
-At first,

-After downloading the code and installing the packages, it can be loaded the library() command, e.g. by loading the package "ggplot2":
+After downloading the code, it can be loaded the library() command, e.g. by loading the package "ggplot2":
 ```
 libarary("ggplot2")
 ```
+Run app

 References
 --